kwabenasapong/openpldoc/manual/source/mediamanager.rst

 `Search type:` You may search for a specific verse using this format below.

-Book Chapter
+* Book Chapter
-Book Chapter-Chapter
+* Book Chapter-Chapter
-Book Chapter:Verse-Verse
+* Book Chapter:Verse-Verse
-Book Chapter:Verse-End (this will display verses to the end of the chapter) Book Chapter:Verse-Verse, Verse-Verse
+* Book Chapter:Verse-End (this will display verses to the end of the chapter)
+* Book Chapter:Verse-Verse, Verse-Verse
-Book Chapter:Verse-Verse,Chapter:Verse-Verse
+* Book Chapter:Verse-Verse, Chapter:Verse-Verse
-Book Chapter:Verse-Chapter:Verse
+* Book Chapter:Verse-Chapter:Verse

 `Text Search:`